Crossofglory/Dota-2-Match-Outcomes/README.md

-# Predicting Dota 2 Match Outcomes Through Chat Log Analysis
+# Predicting Dota 2 Match Outcomes Using Chat Logs

 This repository contains the model codes for our paper investigating the use of in-game chat logs for predicting Dota 2 match outcomes using supervised learning approaches.